bennytieu/ea-smell-detector-prototype/CONTRIBUTING.md

 ``marshal(Object jaxbElement, String xmlFile, String xsdSchema)`` \
 Can be necessary to add ``@XmlRootElement(name = "model")`` to ``ModelType`` for proper marshalling according to previous XML.

-The marshalling and unmarshalling functionality is provided in the ``de.example.jaxb`` package.
+The marshalling and unmarshalling functionality is provided in the ``de.example.util`` package.
 Currently the bound classes for the model are located in the ``de.example.model`` package.